Jun 26, 2026

 You can generally pay off a loan early, though doing so could incur a prepayment penalty.

-Prepayment penalties, and whether they’re calculated as a flat fee, a percentage of the outstanding loan principal or a certain period of interest, are generally disclosed in your loan agreement.
-They could be worth paying if you simply want to get out of the debt or your interest savings outweigh the penalty cost.
+• It could be worth paying if you want to get out of the debt or your interest savings outweigh the penalty cost.

-Let pre-approved or pre-qualified offers expire.
-Most pre-approved loan offers become automatically invalid after 30 to 90 days.
+1. Let pre-approved or pre-qualified offers expire.
+If you're not interested, simply take no action, most pre-approval offers automatically expire after 30 to 90 days.

-Contact the lender to formally decline an offer if you’re concerned about identity theft or other risks.
-Doing so in writing will create a paper trail.
+2. Contact the lender to formally decline an offer.
+Call or email their support line to formally communicate your decision.
+Especially if you’re concerned about identity theft or other risks.

 No matter what step of the process you’re in, it’s a good idea to request written confirmation of cancellation from your lender.